glotzerlab/signac-docs/development/development-plan-revision-1.md

 ## Phase 1 (Planning)

-The initial phase is targeted at deciding on the general concept and API for revision 1 as well as setting up a developer team and obtaining general buy-in by expert users.
+The initial phase is targeted at deciding on the general concept and API for **revision 1** as well as setting up a plan for assembling a developer team and obtaining general buy-in by expert users.

 ### Executed by